FuelRats/eslint-config-fuelrats/packages/eslint-config-react/README.md

 }
 ```

 2. Setup additional environment options.
-This config only enables the `"es6"` (via `eslint-config`) and `"browser"` environments.
+This config only enables the `"es2020"` and `"browser"` environments.
 All other env settings are up to your project.
     * For more information on eslint envrionment settings, visit [the eslint docs][eslint-env]
 3. We recommend also setting your react settings per the `eslint-plugin-react` configuration docs.
     * This config defaults the react pragma to `"React"` and the react version to `"detect"`, but more configuration may be neccessary for your project.